 “Expecting the kids to find storage to move their own items, and then to be reimbursed doesn’t make sense in an emergency.
 These kids should have been handed a voucher,” Mitchell said.
 She added that Dorm Project residents should reach out to their court-appointed lawyers for guidance.

-The email order to foster youth from Dorm Project administrators yesterday prompted tears and panic, according to eight students who spoke to The Chronicle.
+The email order to foster youth from Dorm Project administrators yesterday prompted tears and panic, according to eight students who spoke to The Imprint.

 Brianna, a business accounting major, said she had just gone to a Key Foods for a quarantine stockpile of chicken, ham, hot pockets, soups, hot and spicy noodles, cans of corn and string beans, hot chocolate and seasoning, and other items.
 After seeing the email to leave her dorm, she began considering bartering the haul with relatives in exchange for living accommodations.

 “I’m trying to go to family members’ houses who don’t have food yet.
 Sometimes they don’t have anything,” she said with a laugh, speaking between runs to the laundry machines in her Queens College residence.